InoriRus/Kyty/README.md

 Licensed under the MIT license.

 ---
-Graphics for PS5 is not yet implemented
+Graphics for PS5 is under development.

 It is possible to run some simple games for PS4